 Complementary and alternative medicine — Several complementary and alternative medicine treatments are advertised to improve functional dyspepsia.
 Examples include treatments that include peppermint and caraway.
 However, there are no well performed medical studies of these treatments, so it is not clear if they are safe or if they work.
-For reliable information about complementary and alternative treatments, see the National Institutes of Health Web site.
+For reliable information about complementary and alternative treatments, see the National Center for Complementary and Integrative Health website.

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.